← Writing

 This pattern is common enough that it rarely attracts attention.
 A question is posed.
 An answer is supplied.
 The group converges.
 Work begins.

 It feels efficient because it removes friction.
 There is no awkward silence, no visible disagreement, no sense of drift.
-The conversation produces movement, and movement is easily mistaken for progress.
+The conversation produces movement, and movement is very easily mistaken for progress, particularly when there are deadlines involved.

-In reality, something more subtle has happened.
+What has actually happened is more subtle.
 The reasoning pathway has been compressed.
 The group has moved from question to conclusion in a single visible step, while everything in between remains implicit.

 Framing, assumptions, constraints, trade-offs, alternative paths, and confidence levels all exist, but they exist privately.
-Each person carries their own version of the reasoning, and the group sees only the final answer.
+Each person carries their own version of the reasoning, and the group sees only the final answer, which is neat, portable, and slightly misleading.

 This is not bad thinking.
 It is fast thinking.